LÁMFALUSSY LECTURES CONFERENCEPrint

 The motivation behind the launch of the conference series was that the 2008-2009 global financial and economic crisis has shaken the foundation of economics and shed new light on issues that were assumed to have been resolved.
 In this era of paradigm change, it is crucial for top-level national and international economic policy decision-makers to exchange opinions on the newly emerging economic world order.
 The high level of economic and financial integration calls for the exchange of views, the coordination of actions and the reinforcement of relationship networks among European and non-European decision-makers and economic opinion leaders.

 Along with the Lamfalussy Lectures Conference, the Magyar Nemzeti Bank also established an international award given annually to recognise outstanding professional performance and lifetime achievements on the international scene that influence the work of the Magyar Nemzeti Bank and the international financial system in general.
 During the conference, the Lamfalussy Lecture is given by the winner of the Lamfalussy Award.
-The winners of the Award so far were Ewald Nowotny, then Governor of the Oesterreichische Nationalbank, Benoît Couré, then Member of the Executive Board of the European Central Bank, the Bank for International Settlements, Jacques de Larosiere, former Managing Director of the International Monetary Fund, Zhou Xiaochuan, then Governor of the People’s Bank of China, Yves Mersch, then Member of the Executive Board of the European Central Bank, Peter Praet, former Member of the Executive Board of the European Central Bank, and Boris Vujčić, Governor of Hrvatska narodna banka For a list of speakers in the previous conferences please see the Attachment.
+The winners of the Award so far were Ewald Nowotny, then Governor of the Oesterreichische Nationalbank, Benoît Couré, then Member of the Executive Board of the European Central Bank, the Bank for International Settlements, Jacques de Larosiere, former Managing Director of the International Monetary Fund, Zhou Xiaochuan, then Governor of the People’s Bank of China, Yves Mersch, then Member of the Executive Board of the European Central Bank, Peter Praet, former Member of the Executive Board of the European Central Bank, Boris Vujčić, Governor of Hrvatska narodna banka, and Yi Gang, Governor of the People’s bank of China.